DavidGarcia355/azure-sentinel-rdp-detection-lab/README.md

 # Azure Sentinel RDP Detection Lab

-This project simulates a basic SOC (Security Operations Center) detection pipeline by configuring Microsoft Sentinel to monitor a Windows 10 Pro virtual machine for RDP login activity.
+This project simulates a basic SOC  detection pipeline by configuring Microsoft Sentinel to monitor a Windows 10 Pro virtual machine for RDP login activity.

 ## Tools & Services Used